How to Treat Dog Ear Hematoma at Home?

 The blood comes out and forms a clot near the ear, and this often causes swelling.
 It occurs when the blood vessel within the ear bursts and causes bleeding between the connective tissue layers.

-When your pet has an ear hematoma, the ear flaps will seem to be thick and spongy.
-The swelling can be there in both the ear flaps or can only be a partial ear flap.
+When your pet has an ear hematoma, the flaps seem thick and spongy.
+The swelling can be present in both ear flaps or can only be a partial ear flap.

 It is different in size and appearance.
 It is common in dogs who suffer from ear infections and those with floppy ears.